balihoo/relipr/src/view/help.md

  - `filter`: The filter indicates to the list provider which criteria selections were made by the affiliate.
 This is a JSON object where the keys represent `criterionid`s and the values represent the user selected values.
  - `orderinfo`: Information about the order including `OrderID`, `StartDate` and other pertinent information will be passed in this JSON object (key/value pairs)
  - `affiliateinfo`: Similar to `orderinfo` this represents data known by Balihoo that are specific to the affiliate that is using this requested list in their marketing order.
- - `creativeinfo`: Another key/value JSON object that represents all of the selections that the affiliate made while customizing the creative that is going to be used in this campaign.
+ - `creativeinfo`: Another JSON object that represents all of the field and layer selections that the affiliate made while customizing the creative that is going to be used in this campaign.
  - `requestedcount`: This field indicates the _maximum_ number of recipients that the affiliate wishes to target for this campaign.
 If the list query results in more recipients that `requestedcount` then the list provider uses an algorithm to reduce the total list size to this requested size.
  - `callback`: The list provider will POST the list object to this URL whenever the list status changes to `Cancelled`, `Final Count` or `List Ready`.